-You will be introduced to, the basic medical and behavioural sciences (anatomy, biochemistry, genetics, immunology, microbiology, pathology, pharmacology, physiology, psychology and sociology) within inter-disciplinary units.
+You’ll be introduced to the basic medical and behavioural sciences (anatomy, biochemistry, genetics, immunology, microbiology, pathology, pharmacology, physiology, psychology and sociology) within interdisciplinary units.
 In all of these units, there will be a major focus on clinical issues through problem-based cases and visits to clinical sites.

-You will continue to learn the basic medical and behavioural sciences, while in community placements where you will work in community settings with clients of welfare agencies.
-You will also spend time in the hospital and clinics at Segamat.
+You’ll continue to learn the basic medical and behavioural sciences, while participating in community placements where you’ll work in community settings with clients of welfare agencies.
+You’ll also spend time in the hospital and clinics at Segamat.

-You will study integrated medicine and surgery, which will be taught via a series of problem-based learning and bedside teaching sessions in clinical settings.
+You’ll study integrated medicine and surgery, which will be taught using a series of problem-based learning and bedside teaching sessions in clinical settings.
 In addition, an on-line research methods module will provide students with the necessary knowledge and skills to undertake scholarly intensive projects.

-Your final year will be structured as a series of pre-intern placements, where students will have the opportunity to complete their degree by gaining wider experience in important disciplines and specific areas of interest through a range of urban, rural and overseas settings.
+Your final year will be structured as a series of pre-intern placements, where you'll have the opportunity to complete your degree by gaining wider experience in important disciplines and specific areas of interest through a range of urban, rural and overseas settings.

 The entire Medicine course is completed in Malaysia, with the exception of three months in the final year of the program, where you will be in clinical settings in Australia.
 You are allowed to undertake additional components of Years Two, Three, Four and Five in Australia, subject to the availability of clinical places.

 Monash MD has three additional components in the curriculum focusing on enhancement of critical thinking, research competence and patient safety.